pantelis/aiml-common/lectures/mdp/mdp-dp-algorithms/policy-iteration/_index.md

 2. In the _policy improvement_ (also called the _control_) step we apply the greedy heuristic and elect a new policy based on the evaluation of the previous step.

-This is shown below,
+This is shown below and we defer discussion on convergence until we treat later the generalized policy iteration.

 ![policy-iteration-convergence](images/policy-iteration-convergence.png#center)
 *Policy and state value convergence to optimality in policy iteration.
-Up arrows are the evaluation steps while down arrows are the improvement steps.*
+Up arrows are the evaluation steps while down arrows are the improvement steps.
+Although  the  real geometry is much more complicated than this, the diagram  suggests  what happens: Each  process  drives  the  value  function  or  policy toward one of the lines representing a solution to one of the two goals.
+The goals interact because the two lines are not orthogonal.
+Driving directly toward one goal causes some movement away from the other goal.
+Inevitably,however, the joint process is brought closer to the overall goal of optimality.*

 It can be shown that the policy iteration will converge to the optimal value function $v_*(s)$ and policy $\pi_*$.